kho7/academic-kickstart/content/teaching/ho-2023-06-08-dissertationproposal.md

 3. Scaling
     1. "Prototype"
     2. Focus
     3. Originality

 # III.
 Writing

-1. MUST WRITE WELL
+-   MUST WRITE WELL
+    -   Use all tools and techniques
+    -   Read multiple times:
+        -   Style manual (e.g. how to cite, how to build reference list, how to use numbers, sentences)
+        -   [Elements of Style](www.jlakes.org/ch/web/The-elements-of-style.pdf) by William Strunk Jr. and E. B. White (also available [here](www.gutenberg.org/ebooks/37134))
+        -   Do everything you can, e.g. attend workshop, start a project to build writing skills
         -   Personal suggestions (particularly for international students):
             -   Avoid long sentences (KISS)
             -   Avoid personal
                 -   e.g. use this study instead of "I"
             -   Use active voice
             -   Pay attention to numbers use nine instead of 9.
             -   Aesthetics: simple, clean, consistent
-2. Unforgivable mistakes
+-   Unforgivable mistakes
     -   Spelling
     -   Grammar
     -   Missing page numbers